Aquatics

 Aquatics performance reports

-The aquatics operator, Menlo Swim and Sport annually produces performance reports for the City’s two swim centers, Belle Haven Pool and Burgess Pool.
+The aquatics operator, Menlo Swim and Sport, annually produces performance reports for the City’s two swim centers, Belle Haven Pool and Burgess Pool.

-The 2024 performance report was presented to City Council on March 11, 2025.
+The 2025 Aquatics Performance Report was presented to City Council on February 24, 2026.

-Read the annual reports from prior years:
+Aquatics annual reports from prior years:

-The aquatics working group is an opportunity for community members to participate in intimate "focus group" sessions to provide feedback and gain insight about the programs and services at Belle Haven Pool and Burgess Pool.
+The Aquatics Working Group is an opportunity for community members to participate in intimate "focus group" sessions to provide feedback and gain insight about the programs and services at Belle Haven Pool and Burgess Pool.
 Sessions are open to all interested community members.

 The City of Menlo Park hosted aquatics open houses at Belle Haven Pool on Sept.
-5, 2024 and at Burgess Pool on Sept.
+5, 2024, and at Burgess Pool on Sept.
 26, 2024.
 The open houses gave participants the opportunity to learn about and provide feedback on aquatics programs.

 Ref. # Feedback Response